jennifersequina/credit-approval-prediction/readme.md

 ## Credit Card Approval Prediction

 ### Description:
-This project is about predicting the status of credit card application based on the information provided by the client, as well as the credit history available.
-Note that the datasets we have no labels yet, so we need to do it on ourselves by making parameters.
+This project is about predicting the status of credit card application based on the information provided by the client and the credit history available.
+Note that the datasets have no labels yet, so I need to do it myself by making parameters.
 The type of this machine learning is classification which is about predicting label.

 This package contains the 2 datasets and 4 python files: